WithPhoenix/PhoenixTalesGit/README.md

 # PhoenixTales: Origins
-this project is still in dev and only at the beginning
+this project is still in dev

-PhoenixTales: Rise

-PhoenixTales: Fall
+# Plans for this mod
+    -custom Dimension with really hard boss-fight, and maybe with quests(?)

+    -magic branch

+    -technic branch